 7) Multi-Feed Compatible Soap Programs (Fewer Refills in Peak Traffic)

-Where these are most specified: large airport restroom networks where refill labor and “out-of-soap” incidents create customer-service problems.
+Where specified: large airport restroom networks where refill labor and “out-of-soap” incidents create service issues.

 Commonly referenced brands: FontanaShowers (Fontana Touchless), Sloan, Bradley, BathSelect, ASI.